Sandro Rosell: I would sign Neymar again at Barcelona | Goal.com

 Former Barcelona president Sandro Rosell has explained why Lionel Messi is keen for Neymar to return to Barcelona, while he has also said that he would move for the Brazilian again if he were still in charge at the club.

-Rosell was in charge at Camp Nou when Neymar initially signed for the club in 2013 before going on to score 105 goals in 186 outings for the Blaugrana.
+Rosell was in charge at Camp Nou when Neymar initially signed for the Blaugrana in 2013 before going on to score 105 goals in 186 outings for the Blaugrana.

 In 2017, Neymar completed a world-record move to Paris Saint-Germain, switching to the Ligue 1 side for €222 million (£200m/$263m) as they matched the buy-out clause on his deal.